linc-lion/linc-cv/README.md

 # LINC Lion Identification Service

-A lion identification service based on lion face and whisker recognition.
+A lion identification service based on lion face and whisker recognitions.

 ## Local setup for Mac